stashed/docs/docs/guides/platforms/eks-irsa.md

 **Verify Backup Setup Successful:**

-If everything goes well, the phase of the `BackupConfiguration` should be Ready.
-The Ready phase indicates that the backup setup is successful.
+If everything goes well, the phase of the `BackupConfiguration` should be `Ready`.
+The `Ready` phase indicates that the backup setup is successful.
 Let’s verify the Phase of the `BackupConfiguration`,

 ```bash
 $ kubectl get backupconfiguration -n demo